Quick Facts | Answer |

-In New York, some rental units are protected by rent control laws limiting the amount that landlords may ask for rent.
+In New York, some rental units are protected by rent control laws limiting the amount landlords ask for rent.
 There are two categories of rent control in New York: rent control and rent stabilization.
+Mobile home units throughout the state also are protected by a cap on rent increases.

-Rent Control generally refers to buildings built prior to February 1, 1947, where the tenant has lived there continuously since July 1, 1971, or a qualifying family member gains succession rights.
+New York rent control, in most cases, protects buildings built before February 1, 1947, where the tenant has lived there continuously since July 1, 1971.
+Rent control may also apply where a qualifying family member gains succession rights.

 - Buildings with six or more units built between February 1, 1947, and December 31, 1973